esctrionsit/snphub_tutorial/content/Docker/overview.md

 Note:
   Commands contain sub-commands are marked with "+" Generally any operate on Docker needs root authority.
-  We recomand to use root account when using commands related to Docker.
+  We recommend to use root account when using commands related to Docker.
   Or using "sudo snphub <command> [options]".
 ```